Jauhaar/FlappyBirdClone/README.md

 #FlappyBirdClone
-A simple clone of the Flappy Bird Game, written in JavaScript
+A simple clone of the Flappy Bird Game, written in JavaScript.